Optical RISs Improve the Secret Key Rate of Free-Space QKD in HAP-to-UAV Scenarios: Conclusions

 \section{Conclusions}

 The ORIS concept was developed for enhancing QKD links between HAPs and LAPs while mitigating the LAP's hovering fluctuations.
 By reflecting HAP's incoming beam via a rooftop-mounted ORIS to the terminal beneath the LAP, we established an efficient QKD link.
 An ORIS facilitates adaptive beam width control through LPS, QPS, and FPS profiles, optimizing the GML at the receiver.
 This necessitates a robust theoretical framework for accurately characterizing the ORIS-controlled optical beam propagation over atmospheric channels.
 We employ the EHF principles for the first time to precisely model the atmospheric turbulence effects imposed on ORIS-controlled beams.
 Our analytical model incorporates the LAP hovering fluctuations, offering a comprehensive framework for ORIS-aided non-terrestrial FSO systems.
-Utilizing this model, we derive the ultimate PLOB bound for the SKR of QKD protocols over HAP-ORIS-LAP links.
-Our findings demonstrate that the QPS profile optimizes the SKR at high zenith angles or under mild PE conditions by narrowing the beam to optimal sizes, while the LPS profile is advantageous at low zenith angles for the moderate-to-strong PE by diverging the beam to compensate for LAP fluctuations.
-These results underscore the efficiency of ORIS in mitigating PEs and optimizing the SKR across diverse operational conditions. \appendices
+Utilizing this model, we derive the ultimate PLOB bound for the SKR, {and analyze the performance of a two-decoy-state DV-QKD protocol with finite-key effects} over HAP-ORIS-LAP links.
+Our findings demonstrate that the QPS profile optimizes the SKR at high zenith angles or under mild PE conditions by narrowing the beam to optimal sizes, while the LPS profile is advantageous at low zenith angles {or under} the moderate-to-strong PE by diverging the beam to compensate for LAP {hovering} fluctuations.
+These results underscore the efficiency of ORIS in mitigating PEs and optimizing the {QKD performance} across diverse conditions. \appendices